Helwa ya baladi

+Composition

+The song is composed in the key of C minor.
+A sequence of chords, based on a cycle of fifths (F minor - B-flat - E-flat), leads each strophe of the song away from the minor and into the relative major, E-flat major.
+Then, an applied dominant chord (D major) interrupts the sequence leading to the dominant (music) chord of G7 which brings each strophe home to the original tonality of C minor.

+History

+"Helwa ya baladi" was the second song in Arabic language for Dalida after her hit "Salma Ya Salama".
+She sang it during French television broadcasts.

 It was sung by tens to hundreds of thousands of Egyptians who demonstrated in Tahrir Square during the Egyptian Revolution of 2011.

-Background and significance

-The song is composed in the key of C minor, although the chorus is in F minor.
-It is the second song in Arabic language for Dalida after her hit "Salma Ya Salama".
-Dalida sang it during French television broadcasts.

 Versions

-The song was also registered in French as "Comment l'oublier" in 1981, in Spanish (despite the Italian title) as "Io t'amerò" in 1984 and remixed in Spanish for the album Le rêve oriental in 1998.
+The song was also recorded in French as "Comment l'oublier" in 1981, in Spanish (despite the Italian title) as "Io t'amerò" in 1984 and remixed in Spanish for the album Le rêve oriental in 1998.